amitsud/Slide-GoTags/README.md

 This consists of four steps:
 1. Download and install [nanoranger](https://github.com/mehdiborji/nanoranger) and the T-cell receptor (TCR) reference library from [VDJ.online](https://vdj.online/library).
-2. Run nanoranger to align 5' single-nuclei TCR-seq ONT sequencing reads and extract relevant barcode and UMI data.
+2. Run nanoranger to align 5' single-nuclei TCR-seq ONT sequencing reads and extract relevant barcode and UMI data (for an example script see TCR_nanoranger.sh).
 3. UMI correction and quality control of single-nuclei TCR sequencing.
 4. Assignment of TCRA and TCRB to single-nuclei.